You must be at least 18 years old to volunteer at Tinderbox.

 Good to know as a volunteer

-Here you’ll find answers to frequently asked questions about being part of the volunteer team at Tinderbox 💜
+Here you’ll find answers to the most frequently asked questions about volunteering at Tinderbox.

 To volunteer at Tinderbox